jeremysinger/gijoe/README.md

 small programs are typical 'beginner' exercises, which we will embed in our Computational Thinking with JavaScript MOOC.

+## Lab Setup Instructions

+In order for your lab to be setup properly.
+You need the following requirements inside your zip folder.
+These are

+* **A "tutorials" folder** - This directory will contain the markdown files.
+For now we still have the system where you need to have multiple md files which are numbered from 1.
+So for example the first tutorial will be 1.md, the second tutorial will be 2.md etc
+* **A "savefiles" folder** - This directory contains the JavaScript that the user will edit.
+If you want any starter code for any of the md files that you have written then simply create a JavaScript file and name it with the same number as the corresponding markdown file.
+E.g. starter code for 1.md should be named 1.js.
+You don't need to have a file for every markdown file as a js file will be created when you first load the lab
+* **A settings.json file** - Please see the "Settings" header for more information on how to set this up
+* **A js.html file** - This is important this contains all of the HTML for the GIJOE installer.
+I might move this to outside the custom folder to make this easier.
+* **A preamble.js file** - This should contain all of the JS code for the libraries that are required (e.g. turtle).
+This will probably be moved soon to make things easier.
+* **instructions.txt** this file contains the instructions at the top

 ## Running Instructions

 ### Docker Installation